KiteModels

 , KPS4

-, representing the one point, the four point kite model and the four point - three lines model, together with the high level simulation interface consisting of the functions init_sim!
+, representing the one point, the four point kite model and the ram air kite model, together with the high level simulation interface consisting of the functions init_sim!

 and next_step!